 Data science connects user intentions to business interests.
-The purpose of data science is to extract and analyze user data to help companies make informed decisions about strategy and product changes.
+Data science aims to extract and analyze user data to help companies make informed decisions about strategy and product changes.

-However, as a data scientist, you’ll also be reconstructing the often-broken bridge between technical and non-technical stakeholders with data visualizations and effective communication.
+However, as a data scientist, you’ll also reconstruct the often-broken bridge between technical and non-technical stakeholders with data visualizations and effective communication.

 Most data science roles, except a few, require you to be highly proficient in coding to facilitate data manipulation, designing statistical forecast models, and performing automation.